jfnavarro/st_analysis/README.md

 The following instructions are for installing the ST Analysis package with Python 3.6 and Anaconda

-    conda install matplotlib
-    conda install pandas
-    conda install scikit-learn
     git clone https://github.com/jfnavarro/st_analysis.git
     cd st_analysis
     python setup.py install

-A bunch of scripts (described behind) will then be available in your system.
+A set of scripts (described below) will then be available in your system or the environment if you chose to work on a specific environment.

-Note that you can always type script_name.py --help to get more information about how the script works.
+Note that you can always type ´script_name.py --help´ to get more information about how a script works.

-## Analysis tools (NOTE the interface will be ported to CLI soon)
+## Analysis tools

-### To do un-supervised learning
+### Unsupervised clustering
-To see how spots cluster together based on their expression profiles you can run:
+To cluster spot together based on their expression profiles you can run:

-    unsupervised.py --counts-files matrix_counts.tsv --normalization REL --num-clusters 5 --clustering KMeans --dimensionality tSNE --use-log-scale
+    unsupervised.py --counts matrix_counts.tsv --normalization REL --num-clusters 5 --clustering KMeans --dimensionality tSNE --use-log-scale

+The script can be given one or serveral datasets (matrices of counts).
+The script allows for multiple normalization and filtering options.
-The script can be given one or serveral datasets (matrices with counts).
-It will perform dimesionality reduction and then cluster the spots together based on the dimesionality reduced space.
+The script will perform dimesionality reduction and then cluster the spot together based on the dimesionality reduced space.
+The script implement multiple options for clustering and dimensionality reduction.
-It generates a scatter plot of the clusters.
+The script generates a scatter plot of the clustered spots in a 2D or 3D manifold.
-It also generate a file with the predicted classes for each spot that can be used in other analysis.
+The script will write the computer clusters per spot in a file (tab delimited).

 To know more about the parameters you can type --help

-### To do supervised learning
+### Supervised classification
-You can train a classifier with the expression profiles of a set of spots where you know the class (spot type) and then predict on a new dataset of the same tissue.
+You can train a classifier with the expression profiles of a set of spots where you know the class (cluster) and then predict the class of the spots of a new dataset of the same tissue.
 For that you can use the following script:

     supervised.py --train-data data_matrix.tsv --test-data data_matrix.tsv --train-casses train_classes.txt --test-classes test_classes.txt